wendyverdonk93/docs/content/payment-methods/banks/bancontact/about.md

 title: "About Bancontact"
 breadcrumb_title: 'About Bancontact'
 weight: 10
-meta_title: "About Bancontact- MultiSafepay Docs"
+meta_title: "About Bancontact - MultiSafepay Docs"
 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
 Use our API Reference, SDKs, and wrappers.
 Get support."
 short_description: "Key information, supported countries and currencies, product rules"
 layout: 'child'